-Enrico Giorgi, Giuseppe Lepore, Anna Gamberini (Eds.)
+Enrico Giorgi, Giuseppe Lepore and Anna Gamberini (Eds.)

 Boundaries Archaeology: Economy, Sacred Places, Cultural Influences in the Ionian and Adriatic Areas